mginesi/dmp_vol_obst/README.md

 # README #

-This repository contains the implementation of Dynamic Movement Primitives (DMPs), together with two different approaches to obstacle avoidance, in Python 3.5.
+This repository contains the implementation of Dynamic Movement Primitives (DMPs), together with different approaches to obstacle avoidance, in Python 3.5.

-In particular, this repository contains all the synthetic tests done for the work:
+In particular, this repository contains all the synthetic tests done for the works:

 _M.
 Ginesi, D. Meli, A. Calanca, D. Dall'Alba, N. Sansonetto and P. Fiorini_, **Dynamic Movement Primitives: Volumetric Obstacle Avoidance,** 2019 19th International Conference on Advanced Robotics (ICAR), Belo Horizonte, Brazil, 2019, pp. 234-239.